2023 Solar Incentives Guide for Madison, MS - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-The Clean Energy Credit runs until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the end of the current program.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+Now, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit applies to you is to talk with your local Madison solar panel installers.
+The easiest way to understand how the new Clean Energy Credit applies to you is to speak with your local Madison solar panel company directly.

 State & Local Solar Incentives